runthee/MidnightCore/README.md

 * Take Your Time(Persona5).

 ## Changelog
+### v3.3.1 - 17.10.18
+* Fix for custom bootanimations not applying
+* Fix for some fonts not applying
-### v3.3.0 - xx.10.18
+### v3.3.0 - 16.10.18
 * Introducing MidnightCustom, a refined implementaion of custom files
 * Fixed Simple Mount Bug (Thanks @Zackptg5!)
-* Fonts will apply automatically within seconds of choosing them!
-No need to reboot anymore!
+* Fixed major bugs with paths
 ### v3.2.0 - 09.10.18
 * Added support for HTC devices
 * Added support for applying custom fonts!